 Well, there is nothing to worry about it.
-You can buy mineral water, boiled water or filter water during the trekking.
+You can buy mineral water, boiled water, or filter water during the trekking.
 But you suggest you to bring iodine tablets with you.

 THE TIME TABLE YOU NEED TO MAINTAIN

 During the days of trekking, you will be woken up at 7 am early morning.
-After quick breakfast, we repack our duffel bag and leave the place with our Sherpas.
+After a quick breakfast, we repack our duffel bag and leave the place with our Sherpas.

 The best time for lunch for you would be the hour between 11:30 and 12:30 in the afternoon.
-Your hike usually ends in between 3:30 pm to 4 pm everyday.
+Your hike usually ends in between 3:30 pm to 4 pm every day.
 After your dinner is served, its time you spent playing cards, music or reflecting on all wondrous moments and planning about the plan for the following day.

 COMMUNICATION AND ELECTRICITY FACILITIES

 Most of the trekking routes you follow provide you modern communication facilities.
 Telephones and Internet services are available in almost all trekking areas in Nepal.
 Needless to say, electricity facilities too are available at almost all trekking areas.
 Please remember to bring TWO and THREE pin travel adapters with you.
-In case you forget, just ask our guide they will take you to the super markets or electronic shops in Kathmandu.
+In case you forget, just ask our guide they will take you to the supermarkets or electronic shops in Kathmandu.

 CURRENCY AND BANKING FACILITIES

 Nepali Currency is spelled as Nepali Rupee (Rs).
-Currently, in Nepal notes of the following denominations are used: 1000, 500, 100, 50, 25, 10, 5, 2, and 1 rupees.
+Currently, in Nepal notes of the following denominations are used: 1000, 500, 100, 50, 25, 10, 5, 2, and 1 rupee.
 Nepal has modern banking facilities.
 Almost all foreign currencies along with credit cards such as American Express, Visa, and Master card are accepted in Nepal.
-Most of the towns you happen to pass through during you trekking provide you ATM facilities too.
+Most of the towns you happen to pass through during your trekking provide you ATM facilities too.

 Our guides can provide their services 24 hours a day during the trek.
 They hold basic training in first aid, and hold knowledge about providing medicines of basic levels should you feel any kind of uneasy in your body.
 They also know how to take or us Ox meter to track your oxygen levels.
 They know if you are fit enough to continue trekking.
 Local health posts are also available in the route.
 The foreign doctors have established many such health posts, and overseas personnel mainly in the Everest and Annapurna route staff many.
-You can have thorough checking in such health posts.
+You can have thorough checking-in such health posts.

 In case, trekkers become seriously sick and they need helicopter rescue urgently, the helicopter company will require a payment guarantee before they transport the trekkers to the hospital.
-In such situation, we call or send email to the insurance company of our trekkers.
-Only after receiving the guarantee of payment, we will be able to send helicopter to save your life then admin at the reputed hospital.
+In such a situation, we call or send emails to the insurance company of our trekkers.
+Only after receiving the guarantee of payment, we will be able to send a helicopter to save your life then admin at the reputed hospital.